Frequently Asked Questions About Therapy

 I use evidence-based approaches like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Couples Therapy, and Single-Session Therapy.
 We’ll discuss your needs and preferences to choose the most suitable method for you.

-Yes, I offer both in-person in Wimbledon Chase or online therapy via Microsoft Teams, so you can choose what works best for you.
+Yes, I offer online therapy via Microsoft Teams, I also offer in-person home visits in SW19 and SW20, so you can choose what works best for you.
+Home visits incur an additional fee to account for travel time, please see Sessions and Fees)

 5. How many sessions will I need?

 This varies from person to person.
-Some people find a few sessions helpful, while others prefer longer-term support.
+Some people find fewer sessions helpful, while others prefer longer-term support.
 Single-session therapy is also an option to explore a specific issue within one session.

 7. Cancellation policy: How much notice do I need to give?
 Please provide at least 48 hours notice for cancellations or rescheduling.